 - Find your chords fast.
 For any major key, the I, IV and V chords sit next to each other on the circle.
 In C major, that’s F (one step left), C, and G (one step right) — the three primary chords in most songs.

 - Build strong progressions.
 Moving counter-clockwise (down a fifth) creates the pull behind the ii–V–I and V–I motion that ears find satisfying.
-This is the engine of a cadence.
+This is the engine of a cadence, and it underpins many of the common chord progressions you already know by ear.

 - Modulate smoothly.
 To change key mid-song, move to an adjacent key on the circle.
 Going from C to G (one step) feels natural because they share six of seven notes.